whyhankee/oap/README.md

 ## OAP - Object Argument Parser

-This module can be used in situations where Objects are used to pass arguments.

 The main goal of this module is to provide a easy method for validating the *existence* of arguments (values) in an Object.
 For value validation check other modules like [validator](https://www.npmjs.com/package/validator "Validator").

-Syntax is loosely based on Perl's Params::Check

 [![Travis-CI](https://travis-ci.org/whyhankee/oap.svg)](https://travis-ci.org/whyhankee/oap)
 [![David](https://david-dm.org/whyhankee/oap.svg)](https://david-dm.org)